frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - The paired lockdown channel itself can be accessed by using “lockdown:” as the channel address.
 Thanks [@mrmacete][]!

+### Changes in 12.7.21

+- We now support iOS 13 on the checkra1n jailbreak.
+(Jailed iOS 13 was already supported.)

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/